irynahan/JavaScript/README.md

-    -> newman run  [link] -e [environment link] -r htmlextra -> report will be in a folder newman in the current directory, in console thereis no report more -> to have report in both places -r cli,htmlextra or -r 'cli,htmlextra'
+    -> newman run  [link] -e [environment link] -r htmlextra -> report will be in a folder newman in the current directory, in console thereis no report more -> to have report in both places -r cli,htmlextra or -r 'cli,htmlextra' -> to have env. variables in report --reporter-htmlextra-showEnvironmentData